saidvandeklundert/saidvandeklundert.github.io/_posts/2015-01-26-juniper-mpls-vpn-multihomed-location.md

   10.0.0.15/32            4.0.0.46             150                1 I
 </pre>
 <p>
-    The complete configuration for the engire MPLS VPN lab can be found <a href="saidvandeklundert.net/2015-01-18-juniper-mpls-vpn-basics/">here</a>.
+The complete configuration for the entire MPLS VPN lab can be found <a href="saidvandeklundert.net/2015-01-18-juniper-mpls-vpn-basics/" target="_blank">here</a>.
 </p>
 <p>
     That's all.